AdityaaRavi/Optimized-path/README.md

 - `Algorithm<E>`, `ingest<E>` and `Show<E>` classes converted to use generics instead of a specific type for storing the board.
 - The first three base cases have been implemented in the `Algorithm<E>` class.
 - Code needed to take the result from the algorithm and show it in a readable way completed.
-- The `Forest` example on how to use this as an API fully done.
+- The `Forest` example on how to use this as an SDK fully done.

 __TO DO:__
 - Implement the remaing two base cases that are currently planned.